23min/abdes1/README.md

 - Metrics / Statistical accumulators / Logging and monitoring
 - Termination conditions and implementation
 - Random number genertion / how is randomness achieved or determinism guaranteed?
-- GUI / Design, administration and monitoring
+~~- GUI / Design, administration and monitoring~~

 Also:

-- Factor out all DES/simulation related code from the actor system package.
+[x] Factor out all DES/simulation related code from the actor system package.
 The actor system should be usable as a generic actor system.
 Take inspiration from Ptolemy II [^1]

+Misc:

-[ ] Misc
+[ ] Workflow/usage.
-- Workflow/usage.
 Should it be a library or have a GUI (web based or native?)
+    - The framework should include a set of basic components
+    - It should be easy to add new components

-- Distribution: should it be possible to scale a simulation to run on different threads/processes/nodes?
+[ ] Distribution: should it be possible to scale a simulation to run on different threads/processes/nodes?

 ## Q&A